• Date of birth: June 20, 1965

 Drag racing clearly is Ron’s passion and vocation, but he’ll race anything from Sprint cars on dirt to go-karts.
 When he can’t get to a track, he satiates his need for speed with various virtual computer games.

-Ron was an athlete at San Luis Obispo High School where he lettered three years in football as a slot back and wide receiver, and four years as a wrestler.
+Ron was a student-athlete at San Luis Obispo High School in Central California where he lettered three years in football as a slot back and wide receiver, and four years as a wrestler.
 He also competed in Freestyle and Greco Roman wrestling for a couple of years with USA Wrestling California.

 He studied computer software for four years in college before opting to pursue a professional racing career.

 After high school, Ron began competing in racquetball and developed into a premier “Open” division player.

-Ron is comfortable in front of a camera whether in an interview after a race when a smudge of clutch dust on his face or when it’s covered by makeup.
+Ron is comfortable in front of a camera whether in an interview after a race with a smudge of clutch dust on his face or when it’s covered with theatrical makeup.

 A longtime member of the Screen Actors Guild, which allows him to vote on the Oscars and preview movies, he has become one of the most recognized drag racers in the country through starring roles in television commercials for sponsor NAPA AUTO PARTS.
 He helped to popularize the “NAPA Know How” jingle.